Skip to Main Content

 Key content words in the question or task description

-These tell you what the assessment topic is about and gives you starting points for keywords to search on.
+These tell you what the assessment is about and gives you starting points for keywords to search on.

 Referencing style needed